Sarveshmrao/wp-discord-invite/trunk/readme.txt

 == Changelog ==

+= 2.4.0 =
+New features: You can now create webhook using Discord OAuth.
+Bug fixes.
+Help Page removed.

 = 2.3.1 =
 New feautres: You can now customize the `/discord` URL to what ever you want, help menu added next to each fields for easy access.